 Menu Path: Network Configuration > Ports > PoE - General

-Clicking the Edit (') icon for a port on the Network Configuration > Ports > PoE - General page will open this dialog box.
-This dialog lets you configure the PoE settings for each port.
+Clicking the Edit (\checkmark) icon for a port on the Network Configuration > Ports > PoE - General page will open this dialog box.
+This dialog lets you configure the PoE settings for a specific port.
 Click APPLY to save your changes.